The historic site has undergone an incredible transformation, and we’re getting our first glimpse of the new “creative city.”

 3. Movie magic

 In 2017, Atomic Entertainment, a Film Production Company were awarded The Pratt Pullman Yard development in Atlanta, Georgia.
 The film production company have taken advantage of their new location in the Peach State by filming several movies at the Kirkwood site.
-The Hunger Games, Baby Driver, Divergent and HBO’s Brooklyn are just a few big names that’ve used the studio set-up at Pullman Yard.
+The Hunger Games, Baby Driver, Divergent and HBO’s Brooklyn are just a few big names that’ve used the studio set-up at Pullman Yards.
 A-list talent has been on set, including Matt Damon, Ben Affleck, Woody Harrelson, and Ryan Reynolds.

 4. Black History

 In the 1920s, the segregated South saw Pullman’s Atlanta shop manager beginning to recruit black workers from local porters and car cleaners.
-The company became one of the largest employers of black Americans in the United States, although there was a complex relationship between the company, those who ran it, and the African-American workers.
+The company became one of the largest employers of Black Americans in the United States, although there was a complex relationship between the company, those who ran it, and the African-American workers.
 Pullman travel was intimately linked with the civil rights movement throughout the 20th century, with several landmark Supreme Court cases that highlighted a need for change concerning racial segregation, and attitudes towards race & equality.
 For more information, check out the Pullman Museum.

 5. Used for War